quansenB/n8n-nodes-suitecrm/README.md

-# Installation
+# If you have n8n installed: Install custom nodes module

-Install it to the node_modules folder on the same level of n8n and n8n-core.
+Install it to the n8n root folder.
+This is the node_modules folder on the same level of n8n and n8n-core.
+This differs when you used the -g flag on n8n initial installation.
+From there do:

-n8n-nodes-dnc-suitecrm
+npm install n8n-nodes-dnc-suitecrm

-# Install n8n
+# Fresh install n8n

 Navigate to desired folder, create a package json and install n8n like so: